 About David Drake and Eric Flint

-Eric Flint is an American author, editor whose main works works are alternate history science fiction, but he also writes humorous fantasy adventures.
-He has been writting full time since 1999 and is also a notable activist for DRM free content online.
+Eric Flint is an American author, an editor whose main works are alternate history science fiction, but he also writes humorous fantasy adventures.
+He has been writing full time since 1999 and is also a notable activist for DRM free content online.
 His most popular series has been the alternate history 1632.

 - Genre: Alternative History / Sci-fi